Elon Musk's Twitter girds for surge in U.S. midterm election misinformation

 Researchers who study election misinformation say threats, offensive language and false rumors of election fraud have been circulating widely ahead of the U.S. midterm elections, which will determine control of Congress for the next two years.

-Prevalent narratives include claims that delays in vote countingare associated with fraud and that disease outbreaks are orchestrated as "scare tactics" to manipulate the election.
+Prevalent narratives include false claims that delays in vote counting are associated with fraud and that disease outbreaks are orchestrated as "scare tactics" to manipulate the election.

+On Tuesday morning, misleading posts continued to spread on Twitter and Meta Platforms Inc's META.O Facebook that voting machine glitches were evidence of vote tampering and that if results were finalized by the end of the day, it meant the election was fraudulent, Jesse Littlewood, vice president for campaigns at Common Cause, told a press briefing.
+Common Cauyse is a nonpartisan organization which runs a social media monitoring program to identify voter suppression efforts.

+Littlewood said the level of misinformation by Tuesday morning was "concerning" but was not yet higher than in 2020.
+However, he added "we know that disinformation will spike after Election Day."

-Common Cause said Twitter representatives were still acknowledging receipt of the tweets it was flagging, but it was taking longer than usual for Twitter to assess them.
+Common Cause said Twitter representatives were still acknowledging receipt of the tweets it was flagging, but it was taking longer than usual for the social media platform to assess them.

 "What's concerning and relatively new is that it has taken Twitter much longer than normal to adjudicate if these tweets violate their policies," the organization said.